stefenphelps/stefenphelps.com/src/pages/blog/3-tips-for-being-a-better-web-designer.md

 ---
-title: '3 Tips for Being a Better Web Designer'
+title: "3 Tips for Being a Better Web Designer"
 description: "I've been making websites for close to 10 years now.
 I've made my fair share of 💩 websites—in addition to some amazing websites.
 What I have realized in reflecting on my website project experiences is that there is a simple formula"
-publishDate: '2018-02-28'
+publishDate: "2018-02-28"
 categories:
-  - 'design'
+  - "design"
-heroImage: '/images/gle-careers-scout-466403-edited.webp'
+heroImage: "/images/gle-careers-scout-466403-edited.webp"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 I've been making websites for close to 10 years now.
 I've made my fair share of 💩 websites—in addition to some amazing websites.
 What I have realized in reflecting on my website project experiences is that there is a simple formula that all of those amazing websites share.